Doctor of Philosophy Degree in Computer Science

 Our recommendation regarding your admission is dependent upon your eligibility, which will be determined from the information you provide on the forms and required documentation.
 You will need to submit ALL of the following information electronically before any action will be taken on your application:

-Carefully read all instructions and fill out the graduate application at:
+2. Carefully read all instructions and fill out the Graduate School Application at:

-The following must be uploaded with Graduate School application or sent to the computer science program:
+Upload the following with Graduate School application or send to the computer science degree program:

 - Official transcripts and/or diplomas (degrees) for all university-level courses in your native language and English.
 NOTE: Your master's U.S.-equivalent Grade Point Average (GPA) must be 3.25 (4.0=A) or higher.
 These should be NON-Consolidated Official certified true photocopies of individual mark sheets and/or degrees for each semester or year courses, in your native language and English.
 They must be issued & certified by the University and have an original school seal and original signature of 1) The Registrar's Office, 2) The Controller of Exams OR 3) the U.S. Educational Foundation.
 Consolidated mark sheets are not acceptable.

 - GRE score report: upload the GRE Score Report with your application AND B) have an official GRE score sent to our Graduate School from Educational Testing Services.

-6. Recommendation letters [application has form provided & ability to upload scanned/signed letters with form] -- three (3) letters recommended.
+- Recommendation Letters (recommended) [application has form provided & ability to upload scanned/signed letters with form] -- three (3) letters.

-9. Any additional evidence of scholarly ability and/or achievement (e.g. awards, scholarships, work experience, and published research papers; CV or resume may be included).
+- Additional evidence of scholarly ability and/or achievement (recommended) (e.g. awards, scholarships, work experience, and published research papers).

 NOTE: You are responsible for providing all the documentation and information.
 You should have ORIGINALS of all documentation you submitted so you can provide them immediately to us if requested.
 This computer science program will not request anything from other departments, colleges, universities or other sources.
 Remember to always use your full name as it appears in your passport when you correspond with any office at this university.

 If needed to postal mail or courier deliver, please send the above to: